 I've always believed that a great picture should always tell a story, either about a place, a person, an event, an idea, or an object.
 A story is what connects people, regardless of culture.
 It is what allows people from different walks of life to realize that no matter how big or small, not matter how high or low, we all share a common destiny, a common thread in the past, and a common ground to learn from each other.
 Stories do that for all people, in all cultures.

-Thanks for visiting and I hope you enjoy my novels, my research, and, of course, my photographs.
+Thanks for visiting and I hope you enjoy my work.